-Provider: Bournemouth Borough Council and Borough of Poole (Council-owned service)
+Provider: Bournemouth Borough Council and Borough of Poole (Council-owned service) Open

 This is a local authority-led project.
 Carers in the two boroughs were asked if they would be interested in having a break in a lodge at a holiday park.
 Following positive feedback, the councils purchased lodges with money from what was then the primary care trust.
 They involved a carer in the selection of the first lodge in the seaside town of Brixham in Devon.
 The second lodge was in Weymouth in Dorset as some carers could not travel to Devon.
 This lodge was specifically designed to be more accessible and dementia-friendly, as carers usually took the person they cared for.